codelv/enaml-web/README.md

 ### Database ORM with Atom

-For working with a databse using atom see [atom-db](https://github.com/codelv/atom-db)
+For working with a database using atom see [atom-db](https://github.com/codelv/atom-db)

 #### Raw, Markdown, and Code nodes